gcallah/BookReviews/fuller.md

 ## Essays by Timothy Fuller

-Timothy Fuller of Colorado State College is one of the worlds foremost scholars on the work of British philosopher Michael Oakshott.
-Fuller was also a personal friend of Oakeshott's for the last 16 years of the latter's life, for a time shared an office with him, and later took frequent trips to England to converse with him.
+Timothy Fuller of Colorado State College is one of the world's foremost scholars on the work of British philosopher Michael Oakshott.
+Fuller was also a personal friend of Oakeshott's for the last sixteen years of the latter's life, for a time shared an office with him, and later took frequent trips to England to converse with him.
 As such, this collection of Fuller's essays (many previously published) on Oakeshott is a welcome addition to the ever increasing amount of secondary literature on the thinker.